 For example, if you multiplexed 2 samples together using TotalSeqC antibodies and then generated GEX+VDJ data, using the following instructions, you can generate GEX and TCR/BCR outputs to separate out the cells from each sample.

-Step 1: Demultiplex, i.e. assign cells in the combined data to each sample.
+Step 1: Demultiplex, that is, assign cells in the combined data to each sample

 a) First change a parameter in Cell Ranger code to enable it to run 5' multiplexing data.
-The parameters are in the below file:
+The parameters are in the file below:

 Change fiveprime_multiplexing from false to true as below